Is 50/50 always fair in a divorce settlement? – Our guide to splitting assets during or after divorce

 Setting realistic goals means creating a picture of what you want the future to look like.
 If you have children, this will ideally be with them at the centre of it – starting with how you both intend to look after your children and where you will all live.

-Try and agree on the big-picture principles with your ex before moving on to the detailed steps below.
+Try to agree on the big-picture principles with your ex before moving on to the detailed steps below.

 Work out the details